Grady Sizemore: 2008

 Sizemore's streak of 382 consecutive games played ended on April 27 due to a sprained ankle sustained the preceding day.
 On July 2, Sizemore hit his twentieth home run and stole his twentieth base, marking his fourth straight 20–20 year.
 He was the only AL hitter to hit at least 20 home runs and steal at least 20 bases each year during 2005–08.

-He was named to the American League All-Star Team for the third consecutive year, and participated in the 2008 Home Run Derby where he hit six home runs, but did not advance to the second round.
-Sizemore participated in the 2008 All-Star Game and he played 11 innings as the game extended into the 15th inning.
+Sizemore was named to the American League All-Star Team for the third consecutive year.
+He also was a participant in the 2008 Home Run Derby, where he hit six home runs, but did not advance to the second round.
+Sizemore also participated in the 2008 All-Star Game, and he played 11 innings as the game extended into the 15th inning.

-On August 21, Sizemore hit his 29th home run of the season against the Kansas City Royals, setting a new career high.
+On August 21, Sizemore hit his 29th home run of the season against the Kansas City Royals, setting a new career-high.
+He also recorded a career-high 7 RBI in the 10–3 win.
 On August 25, Sizemore hit his 30th and 31st home run against Armando Galarraga of the Detroit Tigers, becoming the 32nd member of the 30–30 club.

+Sizemore finished the 2008 season with a .268 average, 33 home runs, 90 RBI and 38 stolen bases in 157 games.
 For his efforts in 2008, Sizemore was awarded his second consecutive Gold Glove (his .995 fielding percentage was second among AL center fielders).
 He was also awarded his first Silver Slugger Award.
 He led the major leagues in power-speed number (35.3).

 2009 season

-Sizemore committed to play in the 2009 World Baseball Classic, but pulled out after injuring his left groin early in spring training.
+Sizemore initially committed to play for Team USA in the 2009 World Baseball Classic, but backed out of it after injuring his left groin early in spring training.
 On April 16, Sizemore hit the first grand slam home run at the new Yankee Stadium off New York reliever Dámaso Marte.
 It was his third career grand slam.

-On September 9, after struggling through a subpar season, Grady elected to have surgery on his left elbow which had troubled him since spring training.
+On September 9, after struggling through a subpar season, Sizemore elected to have surgery on his left elbow, which had troubled him since spring training.
 Having the surgery performed one month before season's end allowed for more healing time and preparation for the following year.
 Cleveland was already eliminated from playoff contention by the time of his decision.
-One week after the elbow surgery, he also elected to have surgery on his lower abdomen to repair a hernia that was related to the groin injury which forced him from the World Baseball Classic, thus ending his 2009 season one month before the final game.
+One week after the elbow surgery, he also elected to have surgery on his lower abdomen to repair a hernia that was related to the groin injury, which prevented him from taking part in the World Baseball Classic, thus ending his 2009 season one month before the final game.
+In 106 games, Sizemore hit .248 with 20 doubles, six triples, 18 home runs and 64 RBI.